Ipswich Witches: 2020s

 The Witches signed Jason Doyle in 2022 and he spearheaded the team when they won the 2022 Pairs championship and finished second in the SGB Premiership 2022, losing in the play-off semi final.
 The resurgence continued in 2023, when Ipswich won the Knockout Cup (top division) for the sixth time.
 Led by Doyle, Danny King and Russian signing Emil Sayfutdinov they also reached the play offs.

 After several unlucky seasons, the Witches won the 2025 Premiership, becoming champions of Britain for the fifth time, after winning the play off final against Leicester Lions, with Doyle and Sayfutdinov starring.
+At the end of the title winning season, Chris Louis and Ritchie Hawkins left the club with Louis looking to sell to a new promoter.

+In 2026, the club was bought by Silverstone based company Mayfield and Paul Hurry was installed as the new team manager.